Submitted by Alan Revised 5/9/22

 Cassanova in Georgetown: Italian..
 Ask for an outdoor table.
 Good Italian fare at reasonable prices.
 Overlooks the beach and at low tides, tables are on the beach.

-Ragazzi: Italian (near the Ritz)
+Ragazzi: Italian (near the Ritz) as well as great wood fired pizza

 Sunshine Grill : good burgers and fish tacos, less pricey and very, very casual (at the pool of the sunshine suites hotel)